 Drug and Alcohol Rehab in Hampshire

-Unfortunately, those who are addicted to drugs and alcohol are often stigmatized by society.
+Unfortunately, those who are addicted to drugs and alcohol are often stigmatised by society.
 Many people assume those addicted to drugs and alcohol are to blame for their problems.
-This view often forces those affected by addiction to build up the denial and to thus hide away from their problems.
+This view often forces those affected by addiction to build up denial and thus hide away from their problems.

-This is tragic, particularly because there exist a number of treatment options in Hampshire capable of arresting and reversing the ill-effects of addiction with months or even weeks.
+This is tragic, particularly because there exist a number of treatment options in Hampshire capable of arresting and reversing the ill effects of addiction within months or even weeks.

 Many people suffering from drug and alcohol addiction often do not fit within the stereotype of somebody in their situation.
 Contrary to popular belief, the vast majority of people suffering from addiction are not homeless.
 Nor are these people lazy, unemployed, or unproductive.